 After a girl fell from a ride at Six Flags Great Escape in New York a man and his daughter were able

-Girl caught by park-goers after falling from gondola at theme pa - WTOC-TV: Savannah, Beaufort, SC, News, Weather & Sports After a girl fell from a ride at Six Flags Great Escape in New York a man and his daughter were able to catch her.
+Girl caught by park-goers after falling from gondola at theme pa - Fox29 WFLX TV, West Palm Beach, FL-news & weather After a girl fell from a ride at Six Flags Great Escape in New York a man and his daughter were able to catch her.
 All are reported to be safe.

 Comments